OOXXXXOO/DARTH/README.md

 The Satellite Imagery DataSet is important part to train, validation the model of different mission.
-This toolkit work for download different datasources and use specific layer (class) in [OSM Vector Data](https://openmaptiles.com/downloads/planet/) to generate dataset for train or validation model.
+This toolkit work for download different datasources and use specific layer (class) in [OSM Vector Data](https://openmaptiles.com/downloads/planet/)(or other vector file) to generate dataset for train or validation model.

 ### Support Vector Datasource type: